Kids ages 5-16 can take part in fun activities that teach the importance of a safe place to call home.

 Individuals 16 and up can volunteer on construction and preservation sites, or at our ReStore.

 Groups of volunteers aged 16–17 just need a 1:5 “chaperone to volunteer” ratio and a waiver to participate.

-Little Builders (ages 5–14)
+Little Builders (ages 5–13)

-In high school or college?
-There’s a lot you can do to support our mission from your school or university.
+High school or college students can do to support our mission from their school or university.
 Campus chapters and school clubs educate their communities about the need for affordable housing.
-Your chapter will be officially affiliated with Habitat NYC and Westchester, receive yearlong support from our Volunteer Services team, and be given priority in the projects we take on.
+Officially affiliated chapters receive yearlong support from our staff, access to Habitat NYC and Westchester online fundraising tools, as well as volunteer sign-up priority.